Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

     6. Rule assignament: By default, all rules are assigned to all instances, but you can assign certain rules to certain instances only by using target tags.

 - Alias IP ranges: Alias IP Ranges let you assign a range of internal IP addresses as an alias to a virtual machine's network interface.
 This is useful if you have multiple services running on a VM, and you want to assign a different IP address to each service without having to define a separate network interface.
 You just draw the alias IP range from the local subnet's primary or secondary CIDR ranges.
+- Gateway: translate data packet from a source protocol to destination protocol on network.
 - VM instances from a networking perspective

 ## Features